Stratiz/DNS-Exfil/README.md

 This is purely our take on DNS Exfiltration, we've built somewhat of a framework here that essentially turns DNS into a command line interface.

+# SMS COMMANDS

+`list loaded`

+Displays a list of cached files on the server which can be quickly pulled using the client script

 # SERVER "API" DOCUMENTATION

 ***THERE IS A POWERSHELL SCRIPT TO AUTOMATE THIS UNDER THE CLIENT FOLDER***